 In the beautiful countryside surrounding Ste.
 Geneveive you'll find Cave Vineyard & Distillery, a truly unique winery.
 Not only do they offer locally crafted wine, beer and spirits, they give you a one-of-a-kind place to enjoy them.
 A natural saltpeter cave - 100 feet wide by 35 feet tall - comfortably seats 100 wine enthusiasts and picnickers.
 The cave is particularly popular in the summer months since it maintains a comfortable temperature even on the hottest days.

-*Don't miss out on the biscotti!
-Yes, biscotti.
-The Strussione family that owns and operates Cave Vineyard & Distillery shares a several generations old tradition with guests, homemade biscotti.
-They also encourage visitors to "Go ahead and dunk it!" in their favorite wines.
+And don't miss out on the biscotti.
+The Strussione family, the owners and operators of the vineyard, shares a several-generations-old tradition - homemade biscotti.
+They encourage visitors to dunk it in their favorite wine.
 It might sound odd, but it's definitely worth a try.